sobamask22/DeliverySchedule-Power-BI/README.md

 ## Personal Note:
-- This was a simple visualization project based on data collected during my role as a Logistics Assistant.
+- This project began as a simple visualization exercise, built from delivery data I collected during my time as a Logistics Assistant

-- At the time, I was new to the role and saw Excel as an efficient way to store and organize delivery data.
+- At the time, I was new to the role and used Microsoft Excel as a practical tool to store and organize delivery records

-- As I gathered more data, I gradually added new features to improve analysis.
+- As I gained experience and accumulated more data, I gradually introduced new features to enhance analysis and reporting

-- The dataset covers a short time period, so the report is limited in historical depth but demonstrates core reporting capabilities.
+- While the dataset spans a short time period, the dashboard effectively demonstrates core reporting capabilities